JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 All the way downstairs my dad looked at me weirdly.
 “Where are we going?”
 I asked.
 “To Speedway,” he said.
 “We need to talk to Jack.” he added.

-Now I started to get it.
+Now I started to understand what was happening.

 ***